altocodenl/TODIS/readme.md

 ### Pillar 2: unification in the dataspace

+Everything has an address.
+The address is the path.

 ### Pillar 3: explicitness at every step

+This is why REST is better than non-REST, why microservices are more tractable than monoliths.

 ### Pillar 4: code is data

+Write code in the same vocabulary that you use for data.
+It's already parsed.
+And it forces you to think all in terms of explicit data at every step.
+Also, it is unified.

 ### Pillar 5: interfaces are data